Afghan forces recapture key district from Taliban

 "We have seen a surge in patients from Chardara and some from Dasht-i-Archi (district), but mostly from Chardara," he told Reuters.

-Airstrikes and mortar attacks in Chardara were making it difficult for people to reach the trauma centre, he added.
+Airstrikes and mortar attacks in Chardara were making it difficult for people to reach the trauma center, he added.

 The violence in Kabul, Kunduz province and elsewhere has put Afghanistan's security forces under more pressure than at any time since most NATO combat troops withdrew, and there appears to be no easy way out of the crisis.